Skip to content

 Fax: (08) 8985 3454

 This resource pack contains materials with which to teach primary school students about the importance of 'being a friend to your dog'.
-It is designed for use by teachers in remote Indigenous communities.
+It is designed for use by teachers in remote Aboriginal and Torres Strait Islander communities.

 The resources convey key messages about: